ORNL/curifactory/docs/0.5.0/_sources/getting_started.rst.txt

 ---------------

-As shown so far, for simplicity, experiments can have their own :code:`get_params()` function, but frequently you may want to define multiple different sets of parameters and selectively include them in an experiment, or define sets that could be shared across multiple experiment scripts.
-One option is to simply explicitly refer to the experiment file that has the :code:`get_params()` you want, e.g. with :code:`experiment iris_updated -p iris`.
+As shown so far, for simplicity, experiments can have their own :code:`get_params()` function.
+However, frequently you may want to define multiple different sets of parameters and selectively include them in an experiment, or define sets that could be shared across multiple experiment scripts.
+One option is to simply explicitly refer to a previous experiment file that has the :code:`get_params()` you want, e.g. with :code:`experiment iris_updated -p iris`.

-The other option is to create separate parameter files, or distinct files in the params module path, (by default :code:`params/` in the project root) that each contain a :code:`get_params()` function.
-This parameters folder is where curifactory checks first for :code:`-p` entries, falling back to the experiments directory if no matching filename is found.
+The other option is to create separate parameter scripts, or distinct files in the params module path, (by default :code:`params/` in the project root.)
+These files should each contain a :code:`get_params()` function.

 Importantly, you can specify multiple :code:`-p` flags to the experiment CLI, like: